Raj18107/SOC-AUTOMATION/README.md

 ## Project Summary

-I designed and built the automated response core of this SOC homelab as part of a four-person team project at Offenso Hackers Academy.
-My work covers the system's risk logic and remediation engine: a custom risk engine that scores Wazuh alerts from 0–100 and classifies them into ten attack categories, ten response playbooks that route each category to the correct remediation, an SSH-based action engine that executes and verifies those remediations on a target host, and a human-approval workflow that pauses high-risk actions for analyst review before anything destructive runs.
-I also handled the Wazuh deployment and REST API integration, and used Kali Linux to simulate real attacks — SSH brute-force, file integrity violations — to test and validate the entire pipeline end-to-end.
+As part of a collaborative SOC Automation project at Offenso Hackers Academy, I designed and developed the SOC Analyst Dashboard using Streamlit.
+My primary responsibility was building an interactive dashboard that enables security analysts to monitor alerts, incidents, risk scores, and system activity from a single interface.

+I integrated the dashboard with the project's backend modules, including the Wazuh API, risk scoring engine, incident database, and automation pipeline, allowing real-time visualization of security events and incident status.
+I also tested and refined the dashboard to ensure smooth integration, accurate data presentation, and an intuitive user experience for SOC analysts.

 ---

 ## My Contributions

-This was a four-person team project.
-Here's the breakdown of what I personally designed and built, versus work done by teammates — included so the README accurately reflects individual ownership.
+This was a collaborative team project.
+The breakdown below reflects my individual contributions and the other major project components to accurately represent ownership.

-**Designed and implemented by me** (Python implementation built with AI-assisted development; design, integration, testing, and debugging done by me):
+### Designed and implemented by me

+- Designed and developed the Streamlit-based SOC Analyst Dashboard (`dashboard.py`).
+- Built an interactive interface for monitoring security alerts, incidents, risk scores, and system activity.
+- Developed dashboard pages for real-time alert monitoring, incident management, and security event visualization.
+- Integrated the dashboard with the project's backend modules, including the Wazuh API, risk scoring engine, SQLite database, and automation pipeline.
+- Implemented interactive tables, charts, filters, and reporting features to improve the SOC analyst workflow.
+- Tested, debugged, and refined the dashboard to ensure accurate data visualization and seamless integration with the complete SOC automation system.

+### Built by teammates

+The overall SOC Automation platform also includes:

 - Wazuh deployment and Manager/Agent integration
-- Wazuh REST API integration (`wazuh_api.py`) — alert retrieval, authentication, pagination
+- Wazuh REST API integration (`wazuh_api.py`)
 - Pipeline orchestration (`main_pipeline.py`)
-- Risk scoring engine (`risk_engine.py`) — weighted 0–100 scoring, 10-category classification
+- Risk scoring engine (`risk_engine.py`)
-- Response playbooks for Groups A–J (`playbook_groupA.py`, `playbook_groupB.py`, `playbook_groupCDEFGHIJ.py`)
+- Automated response playbooks (`playbook_groupA.py`, `playbook_groupB.py`, `playbook_groupCDEFGHIJ.py`)
-- Action engine (`action_engine.py`) — SSH-based remote command execution via Paramiko
+- SSH-based action engine (`action_engine.py`)
-- Post-fix verification logic (`post_fix_checks.py`)
+- Post-remediation verification (`post_fix_checks.py`)
+- SQLite database implementation (`database.py`)
-- Attack simulation, testing, and troubleshooting (Kali Linux against the Ubuntu target)
+- Attack simulation, testing, and validation

-**Built by teammates:**
-- Streamlit dashboard (`dashboard.py`)
-- SQLite database design and `DatabaseManager` class (`database.py`)

-The full project is included here for context and to show how my components fit into the larger system — but the breakdown above is the accurate picture of individual ownership.
+The complete project is included in this repository to demonstrate how the dashboard integrates with the end-to-end SOC automation workflow, while the breakdown above accurately represents my individual contribution.

 ---